leebyron/ecmascript-iterator-hof/README.md

-This provides a nicer alternative to `myArray[Symbol.iterator]()` for accessing the default iterator for any iterable collection (including Map and Set), provides a clearer way to access *%IteratorPrototype%*, and via the adaptor pattern ensures the returned result has *%IteratorPrototype%* in its prototype chain.
+This provides a nicer alternative to `myArray[Symbol.iterator]()` for accessing the default iterator for any iterable collection (including Map and Set), provides a clearer way to access *%IteratorPrototype%* (via `Iterator.prototype`), and via the adaptor pattern ensures the returned result has *%IteratorPrototype%* in its prototype chain.